Azure-Samples/active-directory-xamarin-native-v2/MAUI/MauiAppBasic/README.md

 ## Overview

-This sample demonstrates a MAUI (iOS, Android, UWP) signing-in a user and calling Microsoft Graph.
+This sample demonstrates a MAUI (iOS, Android, UWP) app using [MSAL.NET](https://aka.ms/msal-net) to sign-in a user and calling Microsoft Graph on their behalf.

 > :information_source: To learn how applications integrate with [Microsoft Graph](https://aka.ms/graph), consider going through the recorded session:: [An introduction to Microsoft Graph for developers](https://www.youtube.com/watch?v=EBbnpFdB92A)

 ## Scenario

-This sample demonstrates a MAUI (iOS, Android, UWP) signing-in a user and calling Microsoft Graph.
+This sample demonstrates a MAUI (iOS, Android, UWP) app using [MSAL.NET](https://aka.ms/msal-net) to sign-in a user and calling Microsoft Graph on their behalf.

 1. The client MAUI (iOS, Android, UWP) uses the [MSAL.NET](https://aka.ms/msal-net) to sign-in a user and obtain a JWT [ID Token](https://aka.ms/id-tokens) and an [Access Token](https://aka.ms/access-tokens) from **Azure AD**.
 1. The **ID Token** proves that the user has successfully authenticated against **Azure AD**.